-I have two competing thoughts on this.
+I have two competing thoughts on how much an apprentice electrician should pay for tools.
 On the one hand, I believe you get what you pay for.
 Buy a cheesy tool-get cheesy results.

-One chop through an energized wire – and it WILL happen – pretty much destroys a nice pair of lineman’s pliers, regardless of what you spent on it.
+One chop through an energized wire – and it WILL happen – pretty much destroys a nice pair of lineman’s pliers regardless of how much you spent on it.

 There is also what I call, “Hey, where’s my needle nose?” factor.
 In other words, electricians lose tools.

 I believe, for every tool in my electrician’s tool pouch today, there are 2-3 more scattered in attics and crawl spaces around southeastern Michigan.
 Just a fact of life – hand tools tend to get lost.

 So with all that said, when an apprentice electrician asks how much they should pay for tools, I usually advise them to buy tools in the mid-price range.